Functions

 keys¶

-Returns all keys from an input map as a list.
+Returns all keys from a map as a list.

 values¶

-Returns all values from an input map as a list.
+Returns all values from a map as a list.

 get_default¶